Crunch-io/ta-da/content/jobs/senior-r-developer.md

 * Eagerness to take ownership of projects and deliver results on schedule

-* Experience in a "data science", such as social science, market research, or data visualization, is a plus.
+* Experience in a “data science,” such as social science, market research, or data visualization, is a plus.